Updated: Mar 6

 By Nandor Szotak - May 25th 2020

-Wondering if anybody actually successfully ascended all the way to Lanihuli.
+Wondering if anybody successfully ascended to Lanihuli.

 The first section we cleared a week before went fast, even with high humidity and heat.
 We were able to push through the recently cleared trail pretty efficiently.
-After taking a short brake on the top, the road to the unknown started.
+After taking a short break on the top, the road to the unknown started.

 The view was very exciting!
-The steep rock wall in front of us reminded me some obstacles on Kalihi Saddle.
+The steep rock wall in front of us reminded me of some obstacles on Kalihi Saddle.
 Instead of climbing the wall, we had to kind of contour it around in the bushes, which took all the fun away.

 The views were still pretty awesome!

-Getting over this first pu'u, required the use of a webbing.
+Getting over this first pu'u, required the use of webbing.
 The drop was about 20ft, very crumbly, so we figured better be safe than sorry.

-From here we followed a pig trail through the uluhe which lead us to this nice guava, ironwood section, where I think the HTMC hikers dropped into the valley, because they didn't want to deal with the upcoming 30ft drop.
+From here we followed a pig trail through the uluhe which lead us to this nice guava, ironwood section, where I think the HTMC hikers dropped into the valley because they didn't want to deal with the upcoming 30ft drop.